koushikDeb/KoushikToast/README.md

 ```

 ## Getting Started
-You Will need SYSTEM_ALERT_WINDOW perission as I am using Windowmanager.
+You Will need SYSTEM_ALERT_WINDOW permission as I am using Windowmanager.

 ### Prerequisites

-You Will need SYSTEM_ALERT_WINDOW perission
+You Will need SYSTEM_ALERT_WINDOW permission
 Add it in menifest
 ```
     <uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW" />